CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_cluster_profile.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `storage_client_ip_address`:(string) The storage data IP address for the HyperFlex cluster.
+* `storage_client_netmask`:(string) The netmask for the Storage client network IP address.
+* `storage_client_vlan`:(HashMap) - The named VLAN associated with this cluster's storage client network.
+This applies to Intersight Workload Engine clusters only.
+This complex property has following sub-properties:
+  + `name`:(string) The name of the VLAN.The name can be from 1 to 32 characters long and can contain a combination of alphanumeric characters, underscores, and hyphens.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `vlan_id`:(int) The ID of the named VLAN.
+An ID of 0 means the traffic is untagged.The ID can be any number between 0 and 4095, inclusive.
 * `storage_cluster_auxiliary_ip`:(string) The auxiliary storage IP address for the HyperFlex cluster.
 For two node clusters, this is the IP address of the auxiliary ZK controller.
 * `storage_data_vlan`:(HashMap) - The VLAN for the HyperFlex storage data traffic.
 This complex property has following sub-properties: